Chkdsk is an excellent utility for scanning and fixing disk errors. Here are all the chkdsk commands you should know to use the tool effectively.

-Whenever your computer crashes or turns off unexpectedly, Windows might run a disk recovery tool called Chkdsk, also known as the Check Disk.
+When your computer crashes or unexpectedly shuts down, Windows may launch a disk recovery tool called Chkdsk, better known as the Check Disk.

 I’m listing all the chkdsk commands and their usage to get you started.
 Execute the relevant command depending on your use case, and chkdsk will do the rest.